kwindeezah/kwindeezah/README.md

 <div>
   I'm a Software Engineer

-- 🔭 I’m currently working as a Software Developer and a Digital Marketer focused on content marketing
+- 🔭 I’m currently working as a Software Engineer

 - ✍️  I'm also exploring Technical Writing

-- 🕰  I love reading, exercising, and watching movies in my spare time
+- 🕰  I love reading, playing lawn tennis, and watching movies in my spare time

 - 📫 How to reach me: